williamouyang/okta.github.io/_source/docs/api/resources/users.md

 profile     | Updated profile for user    | Body       | [Profile Object](#profile-object)         | FALSE    |
 credentials | Update credentials for user | Body       | [Credentials Object](#credentials-object) | FALSE    |

-`profile` and `credentials` can be updated independently or with a single request.
+`profile` and `credentials` can be updated independently or together with a single request.

-> All profile attributes must be specified when updating a user's profile.  **Partial updates are not supported**!

 ##### Response Parameters
 {:.api .api-response .api-response-params}